-Bopro has defined its own 6 Global Goals on the basis of its materiality matrix.
+Bopro has defined its own 6 Sustainable Development Goals on the basis of its materiality matrix.
 The matrix is based on dialogues with our stakeholders.

 Defining our own Global Goals demands a commitment, both within Bopro as an organisation and at the level of the projects it assists.
 As no other, Bopro knows that partly due to the projects it manages it can make a difference in the long term.